nirucon/srpod-dmenu/README.md

 # srpod-dmenu

+Update: I have merged this and another script into one script [srplay-dmenu](https://github.com/nirucon/srplay-dmenu)

 `srpod-dmenu` is a script for searching and playing podcasts from Sveriges Radio using `dmenu` and `mpv`.
 It provides an intuitive interface for finding and listening to podcasts, with the added capability to control the playback and optionally switch to live radio streaming.

 ## Features